SirPryderi/Sokochan/README.md

 `src/META-IF` Java manifest folder.

-`src/sokochan` Contais the Engine class and the various classes for the objects used in the game.
+`src/sokochan` Contains the Engine class and the various classes for the objects used in the game.